 Programme flexibility is essential in ensuring learners’ individual needs are met.
 That’s why Aptem has in-built customisation available, which gives you the ability to customise the onboarding and learner experience per programme.

-To ensure that you can deliver the best possible learner experience, Aptem has simplified the process of creating customisable onboarding processes, allowing you to create changes that best suit each programme at the click of a button.
+To ensure that you can deliver the best possible learner experience, Aptem has simplified the process of creating customisable onboarding processes.
+You can create changes that best suit each programme at the click of a button.

 Aptem allows you to design each aspect of the enrolment experience, from beginning to end.
-The first interaction learners have with the system should be clear and succinct, and Aptem allows you to present an initial page that is not overloaded with information, is manageable and most importantly does not force a learner into form-filling before they’ve had a chance to understand who you are as an organisation and what you provide.
-This helps to prevent learner disengagement and ensures your first interaction with the learner is informative and positive.
+The first interaction learners have with the system should be clear and succinct.
+Aptem allows you to present an initial page that is not overloaded with information, is manageable and most importantly does not force a learner into form-filling before they’ve had a chance to understand who you are as an organisation and what you provide.
+This helps to prevent learner disengagement.
+It ensures your first interaction with the learner is informative and positive.

 Skills and assessment

-Onboarding is often your first interaction with a learner and is the first opportunity to provide a positive learner experience.
+Onboarding is often your first interaction with a learner.
+It is the first opportunity to provide a positive learner experience.
 Customisation can help you curate an experience that is engaging, interactive and ensures that the learner journey is collaborative and successful.